JacobMDavidson/JacobMDavidson.github.io/_posts/android/2015-10-02-computersms.md

 #### <u>Encryption:</u>

-Recognizing that these applications would likely be used in a public network setting, such as over open wifi at a coffee shop, I realized encryption is a necessity.
+Recognizing that these applications would likely be used in a public network setting, such as over open wifi at a coffee shop, encryption is a necessity.
 Exposure to man-in-the-middle attacks is a high risk so any intercepted messages must be completely secure.
-To accomplish this encryption, I used a combination of a Diffie-Hellman key exchange and AES encryption.
-The glaring vulnerability with this method is accidentally connecting my phone to a rogue computer using the same application, but this risk is extremely low, and the connection would quickly be discovered.
+I used a combination of a Diffie-Hellman key exchange and AES to accomplish this encryption.

 The chosen method of encryption was accomplished via the following:

-* Diffie-Hellman Key Exchange - Once connected, a shared secret is generated from an agreed upon 1024 bit prime number, a chosen base of two, and a secret key dynamically generated for each instance of each application.
+* Diffie-Hellman Key Exchange - Once connected, a shared secret is generated from an agreed upon 1024 bit prime number, a base of two, and a secret key dynamically generated for each instance of each application.
 The result is a shared secret that is nearly impossible to crack.
-* AES Symmetric-Key algorithm - AES is a symetric-key algorithm that uses a shared private key for encryption and decryption.
+* Advanced Encryption Standard (AES) - AES is a symetric-key algorithm that uses a shared private key for encryption and decryption.
 To alleviate the need for hardcoding this private key into each application, I used the shared secret generated from the Diffie-Hellman key exchange to compute the private key.
-The private key is calculated as the first 128 bits of the calculated SHA-256 digest of the shared secret generated from the Diffie-Hellman key exchange.
+The private key is calculated as the first 128 bits of the SHA-256 digest of the shared secret generated from the Diffie-Hellman key exchange.
 This results in a different private key each time the application is run.

 ## The ComputerSMSServer Java Desktop Application